 Tab Controls for Scale Scale range of values, scale type, rescale mode and margin, reverse scale, major and minor ticks.
-Tick Labels Display and format options for major and minor tick labels, including custom labeling by formula.
+Tick Labels Display and format options for major and minor tick labels, including custom labeling using LabTalk substitution or mathematical expression.
+Origin 2019 has greatly expanded support for custom tick label formats including percentages, fractions, pi, and geographic (Lat/Lon) formats.
 Title Axis title (often set using variable notation) and font options.
 Note that you can directly edit by double-clicking the text object in the graph.

-Grids Control display and properties of grid lines at major and minor ticks.
+Tab Controls for Grids Control display and properties of grid lines at major and minor ticks.
 Line and Ticks Global axis line and tick display options for all axes.

-Tab Controls for Special Ticks Placement of special tick labels.
+Special Ticks Placement of special tick labels.
 Reference Lines Placement of reference lines and "recession bars" (shaded areas with transparency, that can be added on top of the data plot).
 Breaks Enable line breaks and configure each break.

-Click the Apply To... button to selectively apply the axis format settings of one axis to another axis.
+Click the Apply To... button to apply the axis format settings of the currently selected axis to another axis.